rbmanez/Prosper-IT-Consulting-Internship/README.md

 From the main app's home page, I needed to transfer the Cafe content from inside of it and into the Cafe App's home page, and then move the Cafe button to just below the Services button.

 The page content from the Cafe and Menu Apps are also blocked by the side navbar when the page's width is resized smaller.
-I also need to make sure the side navbar properly links to each section.
+I also needed to make sure the side navbar properly links to each section.

-This user story had optional add-ons of creating an Hours page that included information about Cafe hours in Zulu time and creating an International Space Station page with ISS location information and a link that connects to the ISS App home page.
+This user story had optional add-ons of creating an Hours page that included information about Cafe Hours in Zulu time and creating an International Space Station page with ISS location information and a link that connects to the ISS App home page.

 ###### Cafe App's home page before fix (cafe/index.html)
 ![Cafe App's home page before fix](sprint4pics/pic8.png)